-Pumpkin Baci Di Dama with Mascarpone Filling one of the best things about Fall.
-Soft just the right touch of Pumpkin and the perfect creamy filling.
+Pumpkin Baci Di Dama with Mascarpone Filling, one of the best things about Fall.
+A soft perfectly spiced cookie with just the right touch of Pumpkin and the perfect creamy filling.

 My mother-in-law has come to the age where she can’t do as much as she used to.
-So my sister-in-law has taken over the veggie garden.
+So my sister-in-law has taken over the vegetable garden.

 And take over she has, from her tomatoes, green beans and now this amazing pumpkin patch.
 Naturally I had to stick my nose in there, after all we are veggie garden neighbours and I begged for a pumpkin.